 To repot your aloe, I suggest using a terracotta pot.
 Get the next pot size – if your current pot is 4” wide, go for a 6” pot.
 Fill about 1/3 of the new pot with soil.
 Now take your aloe plant out of its current pot and lightly loosen the rootball.
 Go ahead and place your plant in its new container, then add more soil to fill the remaining space.
 Press the soil firmly and make sure your aloe is potted at the same depth as before.

-Aloe plant in soil, Severin Candrian, Unsplash
+Aloe plant in soil growing some new pups, Severin Candrian, Unsplash

 Aloe prefers a warm climate: between 70°F and 85°F (21C and 30C).
 However, it will tolerate temperatures down to 50 degrees Fahrenheit.
 This succulent is intolerant to freezing temperatures and cold drafts.
-If exposed to extremely low temperature for an extended period, your plant will struggle and it may not survive for too long.
+If exposed to extremely low temperatures for an extended period, your plant will struggle and it may not survive for too long.

 Aloe Vera plant will thrive in environments with low humidity: from 5% to 24%.
 Think of its African origins and you’ll understand why it doesn’t require much humidity.
 In case you live in a humid climate, don’t worry – you can still grow Aloe, it will adapt to high humidity without any problems.

 The two primary components of Aloe’s leaf are used in health care products – clear gel and yellow latex.
 According to the Mayo Clinic, Aloe Vera gel is considered safe for topical use.
-It can be effective in treating skin conditions.
+It can be effective in treating different types of skin conditions.
 It helps treat burns, wounds, acne, psoriasis, and other skin conditions.

-Person holding Aloe gel cosmetic product, Nati Melnychuk, Unsplash
+A person holding Aloe gel cosmetic product, Nati Melnychuk, Unsplash

 Propagating Aloe Plants

 Propagating Aloe Plants is super easy through a method called division.
-Just cut or break off one of the plants and pot it in soil.
+Just cut or break off one of the plants and pot it in the soil.
 Ideally, the rhizome that you are separating should already have some roots, but even if it doesn’t, it’s not that important, it will grow them.

 You can see how I’m propagating Aloe in my video below.